w3c/cogai/README.md

 We have a weekly zoom teleconference slot every Monday at 5pm Paris local time.
 An agenda will be sent in advance when a meeting is scheduled.
 This is open to all members of the Cognitive AI Community Group.
 The zoom URL is given on the [member only page for the meeting details](https://lists.w3.org/Archives/Member/internal-cogai/2021Jun/0000.html).
 To access that page, you will need to log in using your W3C account.
 Please don't share the Zoom URL on any public media.

+## Webinars

+We are hoping to arrange a series of recorded webinars and invite contributions, see [webinar planning](webinars/README.md)

 ## Background materials

 * Talks